 A revision of this sentence might eliminate some of the unneeded prepositional phrases and clearly state who disapproves of Becky and Lily:

 The next sentence should explain how the audiences disapproved of the women.
+How often do you read (or write) a sentence such as this:

 Isn't "persona" a loaded word?
 Your reader might not understand what the word "persona" implies; Macbeth is a pretty complicated character!
 How about: